(A) Applicability of acquisition requirements:

 (ii) The agency determines that an appraisal is unnecessary because the valuation problem is uncomplicated and the anticipated value of the proposed acquisition is estimated at ten thousand dollars or less, based on a review of available data.

 (a) When an appraisal is determined to be unnecessary, the agency shall prepare a waiver valuation.
-Persons preparing or reviewing a waiver valuation are precluded from complying with standard rules 1, 2 and 3 of the "Uniform Standards of Professional Appraisal Practice" (USPAP), as in effect in the 2012-2013 edition, as promulgated by the "Appraisal Standards Board" of the Appraisal Foundation, which can be found athttp://www.uspap.org/toc.htm.
+Persons preparing or reviewing a waiver valuation are precluded from complying with standard rules 1, 2 and 3 of the "Uniform Standards of Professional Appraisal Practice" (USPAP), as amended at the time of the effective date of this rule, as promulgated by the "Appraisal Standards Board" of the Appraisal Foundation, which can be found at http://www.uspap.org

 (b) The person performing the waiver valuation must have sufficient understanding of the local real estate market to be qualified to make the waiver valuation.